keylime/enhancements/73-offline-attestation.md

 two are called within *record_create* and the latter is called from within *record_read*.
 - A new CLI interface - `keylime_attest` - will contact both the transparency
-  log and the time-series like datastore, get a list of AIKs proven to be associated with an EK, and then call the same code used by the `verifier` (i.e., `cloud_verifier_common.process_quote_response`) to perform a series of point in time attestation on all records retrieved from the persistent datastore.
+  log and the time-series like datastore, get a list of AKs proven to be associated with an EK, and then call the same code used by the `verifier` (i.e., `cloud_verifier_common.process_quote_response`) to perform a series of point in time attestation on all records retrieved from the persistent datastore.